Encryption-Consulting-LLC/CodeSigning-Action/README.md

-# 🔏 Code Signing with Encryption Consulting KSP
+# 🔏 Code Signing with Encryption Consulting

 Digitally sign and verify Windows executables using Microsoft SignTool and the **Encryption Consulting Key Storage Provider (KSP)**.
 This action is ideal for secure code signing workflows using a non-exportable private key container.